 Executive summary - 30%

 a) Tell us the story of your campaign or initiative.
-Tell us what crisis impacted your fundraising campaign/initiative and how this led you to pivot your approach and how was it applied.
+Tell us what the critical fundraising challenge was and how this led you to pivoting your approach and how was it applied.
 What impact did pivoting your campaign make to your fundraising success and organisational strategy?

 b) Please provide a short (approx. 1-3 min) video telling your campaign/initiative story.
 Why should your campaign win this award?
 This can be a simple video filmed on your phone.
 The quality of the production will not be considered in the judging process – it’s about the story you tell.